dbt

 • Ensuring column values fall in an expected range

-Using a product like dbt, where you can define code-based tests to run against your data transformations, you can create a system where transformations are easily and regularly tested against the standards you establish.
+Using dbt, you can define code-based tests to run against your data transformations.
+You can create a system where transformations are easily and regularly tested against your established standards.

 Step 5: Data documentation